 Keep the fabric on the ironing table.
 Place the stencil where you want the design to be, plastic side down on the fabric.
 Iron over the stencil – with enough heat to make the plastic stick to the fabric.
 Too much heat and the plastic will melt, so be careful about heat.

-Ensure that the edges of the design are sticking on the fabric firmly enough (to prevent paint seeping inside the edges)
+Ensure that the edges of the design are sticking on the fabric firmly enough (to prevent paint from seeping inside the edges)

 Step 5.
 Apply paint

 Now use a thick foam or brush to fill the design.
-You may want to add more than one coat for fully filling the design.
+You may want to add more than one coat to fill the design fully.